stan2474/sel-requests/README.md

 ## Cons
 - Selenium-based
-- No control over cookie handling
+- No control over cookies
 - No control over redirects
 - All other limits of fetch(), except for CORS/SOP